4.b) Gravitational phenomena

 4.b.1.
 Characteristics of longitudinal and gravitational waves

 Within a non-academic point of view, regarding gravitational waves, we should bear in mind there are various meanings of the expression gravitational waves, and those detected by LIGO experiment are not the cause of gravity force.
 From another perspective, they are not produced by accelerating mass but by violent merging bodies.
-Finally, because of the drag effect they produce, they are most probably related to the so-called expansion of the Universe and dark energy.
+Finally, because they produce a drag effect, they robably relate to the so-called expansion of the Universe and dark energy.

 One thing is the transmission of gravity itself, and another is the gravitational waves described by General Relativity; these two concepts are not the same in Global Physics.